The Settlers: Rise of an Empire: Promotion

 In July 2007, Ubisoft released "Honey for a King", a minigame designed to promote the main game, in which the player must help a beekeeper collect honey by directing swarms of bees.
-Available as a free download from Ubisoft and Blue Byte's websites, the game allowed players to upload their scores to a global high score table.
+Available as a free download from Ubisoft and Blue Byte's websites, the game allows players to upload their scores to a global high score table.
 In August, an open beta was made available for download.
 At the Games Convention later that month, Microsoft announced that Ubisoft would be releasing several of its upcoming titles under the Games for Windows brand, with Rise of an Empire the first such title.

 Shortly before the release of the game, Ubisoft unveiled a Vegetarian Edition as a free downloadable mod, which eliminates sausages and smoked fish from the game's economy.
 The Vegetarian Edition was released in March 2008, along with two specially designed maps.

 Ubisoft released the game in three editions in Germany; a standard edition, a Limited Edition (containing a DVD with a "making of" documentary, an art book, a soundtrack CD, a technology tree card, two in-game statues not available in the regular edition, and a demo), and an Ubisoft Edition (only available from Ubisoft stores, and containing the regular edition, the two in-game statues, and a Settlers-style leather bag).
 A few days before the game's release, Ubisoft revealed that a map editor would be made available as a free download later in the year.
 Including both a basic version and a professional version for more experienced users, the editor was released in November.